Diocese of Maitland-Newcastle: Father Thomas Brennan

 In 2012, Father Tom Brennan was arrested and charged with two counts of misprision of felony, or failing to disclose a serious crime, relating to the alleged child sex offences by his colleague Father John Denham.
 The offences occurred at St Pius X School, Adamstown, where Brennan was the principal and Denham a teacher.
 Brennan was also charged with eight counts of sexual abuse and two counts of assault.
 It was the first time anywhere in the world that a senior Catholic church leader had been charged with concealing child abuse.
 Brennan died of cancer in October 2012 before the charges could be heard in court.

 In 2018, the Catholic Church acknowledged Brennan's abuse.
 Bishop William Wright sent James Miller, one of Brennan's victims, a letter of apology.
 Wright wrote "As a Catholic priest, I feel great shame that an ordained priest of the Diocese chose to inflict his sexual desires upon you ...
 Brennan and all those who harmed children fundamentally betrayed their vocation.
 I am sorry."

 List of convicted priests and religious brothers

-The following is a list of priests and religious brothers from the diocese have been convicted of child sexual abuse or had allegations of child sexual abuse against them substantiated by the diocese or their religious order:
+The following is a list of priests and religious brothers from the diocese have been convicted of child sexual abuse or had allegations of child sexual abuse against them substantiated by the diocese or their religious order.
+It also includes senior clergy who concealed child sexual abuse crimes perpetrated by priests in the Diocese: